karnarajbanshi/karnarajbanshi/README.md

 - 👋 Hi, I’m @karnarajbanshi
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning application development
+- 🌱 I’m currently exploring devops
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on project ideas
 - 📫 How to reach me karnaraj05@gmail.com | insta: @karnarajbanshi

 <!---
 karnarajbanshi/karnarajbanshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.